 Meg Stout has been an active member of the LDS church for over four decades.
 She lives in the DC area with her husband, Bryan, and several daughters.
 She is an engineer by vocation and a writer by avocation.
-According to the website Relative Finder, she is related to many of the individuals about whom she writes in this book.
+According to the website Relative Finder, she is related to most the individuals of whom she writes in this book.